huggingface/blog/how-to-generate.md

 ---

 # How to use different decoding methods for open-ended language generation with transformers
+# How to generate text: using different decoding methods for language generation with Transformers

 <div class="blog-metadata">
     <small>Published March 17, 2020.</small>